 First, two important concessions for the sake of all the faithful worship leaders out there: it’s important to 1) allow worship songs to be art, which means giving plenty of slack for poetic language and the imprecision that often goes with it, and 2) not demand too much of any single worship song—no single song can say or be everything that songs can say or be.… Continue reading

 The much-publicized deaths of young black men at the hands of white police officers has prompted a certain amount of soul-searching in me.
 But this little blog post is not an attempt to pass judgment on who was “right” in the deaths of Alton Sterling and Philando Castile.
 If I’ve learned anything since the death Michael Brown, it’s that we have to wait—much longer than our knee-jerk impulses want to allow us to wait—to form such judgments.
 And I hope it goes without saying that I agree who was wrong in the assassination of the Dallas police officers.

 I don’t know for sure whether the shootings of Sterling and Castile were justified according to the standards of the law.… Continue reading

 Well, we’re at it again.
 Conservative evangelicals are all aflutter over a doctrinal debate that started when one member of our delicately (un)balanced brotherhood called out another over a doctrinal point that most Christians don’t understand.
 The two positions quickly congealed into “camps” that have done a fair amount of back and forth over how to answer the question, “what precisely is the nature of the eternal economic (i.e. functional) relationship between God the Father and God the Son?
-Or more specifically, “Is God the Son functionally submitted to God the Father in all eternity (i.e., before and after the incarnation)?”
-We’ve even created a new (as far as I know) acronym: EFS—Eternal Functional Subordination.… Continue reading
+Or more specifically, “Is God the Son functionally submitted to God the Father in all eternity (i.e., before and after the incarnation)?”… Continue reading